Phylogenetics: Bioinformatics Cluster

 Once you are in, you will see a listing of the files in your home directory (if you have any).
 To copy the algae.nex file to the cluster, you need only drag-and-drop it onto the Cyberduck window.

 Mac users have two options.
-You probably will want to do your file transfers with Cyberduck as described above.
-It is also possible to transfer files using the command line scp client.
+While you will probably want to do your file transfers with Cyberduck as described above, it is also possible to transfer files using the command line scp client (scp is also a good option for Linux users).
 Read on if you are interested in this option, but feel free to skip this section if you are happy using Cyberduck.

 Open the Terminal application and navigate to where you saved the file.
 If you saved it on the desktop, you can go there by typing cd Desktop.